sinankalkan/CENG501-Spring2021/project_AtaUzel/README.md

 In the paper, the algorithm that was used in order to get near optimal action-state pairs was very brief.
 Most  of the implementation details were chosen properly.
 As examples, the maximum velocity and torque that can be achieved by the robotic manipulator joints, how much the end effector should be raised before it moves over an object, how fast the object is carried, what the orientation of the end effector is while carrying the objects can be given.

 Also, the robotic arm model and the objects selected from ShapeNet were not given in the paper.
-A proper robotic arm model and proper objects from ShapeNet dataset was chosen properly.
+A proper robotic arm model and proper objects from ShapeNet dataset was chosen.
+Similar to the original paper, the robotic arm model has 6 degrees of freedom and a 2 finger gripper.
 Unlike the original paper, no objects from pybullet package were used in our implementation.
 In the simulation, the objects were scaled properly and pyhsical properties are arbitrarily given to the objects.
 The camera position and orientation was also chosen similar to the original paper.

 In the original paper, the learning method of the behavioral prior was not given.
-As an interpretation, we decided to take random batches from a relatively big dataset and train on them.
+As an interpretation, we decided to take random batches from a relatively big dataset composed of 250k action-state pairs and train on them.
 This way, the number of epochs was not chosen as a parameter.
 The loss function that was used in the training of the behavioral prior was also not given.
 As a suitable loss function, mean square error function was used.
 In the training, a learning rate of 0.001 was used with a batch size of 256.
 Traning was stopped after 100 batches.
 The input to the network was a 48x48x3 observation image and a sample from 8D gaussian noise whose mean is 0 and standard deviation is 1.
 As an output the 8D vector that represents the position and orientation of the end effector and the grip action parameters is used.

-In reinforcement learning, we used a different reward function in order to make learning easier.
-The reward function was chosen such that it rewards the agent when the manipulator gets closer to the target object.
-Also, the reward was increased as the object was raised.
-The soft actor-critic parameters which was used in our implementation are given below.
+Unlike the original paper, the evalution task was chosen as a relatively simpler task.
+The agent was rewarded when the manipulator contacted target objects in the environment.
+In the original paper, evaluation tasks included pick tasks and place tasks.

 - Target network update period: 100
 - Discount factor 0.99